slugrustle/numerical_routines/number_theory/README.md

 ## gcd

-Returns the greatest commond divisor of the two input integers.
+Returns the greatest common divisor of the two input integers.

 ## lcm